m4saka/xcspp/README.md

 ```

 ## Library Linking (without CMake)
-You can compile xcspp library as the command below.
+The xcspp library can be compiled by the following command.
 ```bash
 $ mkdir build
 $ cd build